What to Know Before Quitting a Government Job - FederalPay.org

 - Express your willingness to help during the transition, and

 Here is a great example of a simple and respectful Letter of Resignation:

 Dear [Your supervisor's name],

-Please accept my resignation as [your position] from [company name].
+Please accept my resignation as [your position] from [agency name].

 My last day will be on [date].
-I will do everything possible to assist during this period of transition.
+I will do everything possible to assist during this transition period.

-Thank you for the opportunity to work at [company name].
-I wish you nothing but the best in the future.
+Thank you for the opportunity to work at [agency name].

 The letter is clear and to the point – exactly what you are looking for in a letter of resignation.
 There is no need to mention why you are leaving.
 Feel free to modify this example as needed.